Setting up an Easy Tinkering Tray for Seasonal Crafts and Activities

 To keep her interested in the tray, I often change things up and add new items – replacing those that have been used up and leaving new things in their place for her to discover and explore during play.
 For this christmas-themed tray, I extended the range of possible activities by adding a few other simple resources – a stick of glue, various different types of string; a star-shaped paper punch and some colourful, patterned washi tape.

-I also swapped out her mightily abused cutting materials for fresh supplies - some with a christmas theme, like brown cardboard gingerbread men, and candy canes and christmas tree shapes cut from thin white card.
+I also swapped out her mightily abused cutting materials for fresh supplies in the Christmas busy box – some with a christmas theme, like brown cardboard gingerbread men, and candy canes and christmas tree shapes cut from thin white card.
 As these get used up pretty quickly in various creations, I tend to add in new ones roughly once a week.

 I made sure to put in rectangular and square slips of paper, card and tissue to leave her options open.
 Some of these I folded in half to make simple cards or booklets.
 Some were big enough to fill the entire length of a compartment.
 Some as small as a matchbox – and of course a few that were in between!
 The different sizes can be a prompt to inspiration just as much as more obvious shapes, and often the kids will make something that is directly related to the shape or size of the material.